owlchester/kanka/docs/running.md

 ### 3. Installing dependencies

 Run the following command to install all the dependencies needed by Kanka.
-This command will start up a small docker to install everthing through [composer](https://getcomposer.org).
+This command will start up a small docker to install everything through [composer](https://getcomposer.org).

 ```bash
 docker run --rm \